 It can seem strange to think back to just how deadly automobiles were in the days before Ralph Nader’s now famous book “Unsafe at Any Speed” hit the shelves in 1965.
 The aftermath of that groundbreaking tome led to the creation of the National Highway Traffic Safety Administration (NHTSA) and substantial changes by automotive manufacturers who helped fill the “gap between existing design and attainable safety” that Nader claimed they had failed to achieve.

-The list of life-saving car safety innovations over the years by car manufacturers is extensive.
+The list of life-saving car safety innovations over the years by car manufacturers is extensive and will help you if your vehicle has sustained any damages.
 Some of the most notable changes include:

 - Shatter-resistant glass